-How to Scrape Google SERP with Selenium in Python
+How to Scrape Google SERPs using Selenium in Python

 Today, I’m going to share how you can use Selenium to scrape Google’s Search Engine Results Pages (SERP) from scratch in Python.
 And guess what?
 We’ll be doing this on a DigitalOcean server using a Jupyter Notebook without using any scraping API.
 If you’re ready for an adventure in web scraping, let’s get started!